yippeejimmee/TeamProfileGenerator/Main/README.md

 ## Usage

 Run the program with "node index.js" and then answer the questions in the terminal.
+Please watch this <a href="https://youtu.be/YtvpejsgfmA">walkthrough video</a> if you have any questions.

 ## Test

 If you would like to run some tests, please input the following command:
+First, ensure that the test script in package.json has the value "jest".
-Run tests on the application by typing "npm run test".
+Then, run tests on the application by typing "npm run test".

 ## Credits

-I would like to thank Thank you to my friends and family as well as the staff at UCSD bootcamp. for their support during the development of this application.
+I would like to thank Thank you to my friends and family as well as the staff at UCSD bootcamp for their support during the development of this application.

-## License

-This project is licensed under None.

 ## Questions

 If you have any questions, please direct them towards my email at jimmyqv.tran@gmail.com.
 You can find more of my work at github.com/yippeejimmee.